Long time, no see.

 You look great.
 How’s the family?
 The job?

-Can't complain.
+Can’t complain.
 Keeping my head down, working hard.
+Wrote a few more books.
 Learned a new trade, wrote a bunch of TV shows.
 Met some nice people.
 And a few who could make Mother Teresa scrawl curses in blood on a bathroom wall.
-But yeah, it's been eleven years since my last novel.
+Oh yeah, I also spent twenty years writing a novel.